 Started through the Emergency Management & Research Institute (EMRI), a non-profit presently under the aegis of Indian conglomerate GVK, the 108 provider attends to “80,000 calls every day and touches a population of 800 million,” according to K Krishnam Raju, Director, GVK-EMRI.
-Besides, it has additionally instituted a much-wanted structural change in how emergency hospital treatment is brought to India’s poorest patients in city and rural regions before they are taken to a clinic.
-EMRI become first an initiative undertaken via Ramalinga Raju, Chairman of Satyam Computer Services.
+Besides, it has instituted a much-wanted structural change in how emergency hospital treatment is brought to India’s poorest patients in city and rural regions before they are taken to a clinic.
+EMRI become the first initiative undertaken via Ramalinga Raju, Chairman of Satyam Computer Services.

 Nonetheless, it changed into Venkat Changavalli, the primary CEO of the Hyderabad-based Emergency Management and Research Institute (EMRI), who become the real architect in the back of 108.
 And, for the problem, if it weren’t for his father, Venkat would have never even taken up the task.